-The bible, in entirety, was written before the middle east, Europe, Asia, and Africa knew the western hemisphere existed.
+The bible, in entirety, was written before the middle east, Europe, Asia, and Africa knew the western hemisphere ever existed.

 True, God knew it was there.
 But his apostles and prophets had no idea.
 And God didn’t see any point in informing them.
-It’s not like the Americas, nor any other yet-to-be-discovered islands in the world, were excluded from the scriptures’ blanket statements about humanity.
+It’s not like the Americas, nor any other yet-to-be-discovered islands in the world, were excluded from the scriptures’ various blanket statements about humanity.
 The L

 So North and South America—the Indian nations then, and the current nations now—aren’t in the bible.
 At all.
 Neither suggested nor alluded to in it.